Kaliguth/kali-shell-project/README.md

 If a folder is given as full path, it will attempt to find the path and navigate to it directly.</br>

+This function is used when the input starts with `cd`.

 </br>

 ### Copy files